DataDog/integrations-extras/buoyant_cloud/README.md

 1. Browse to the [Buoyant Cloud Settings][2] page
 2. Click the 3 dots to the right of your Datadog org
 3. Click `Remove`
-4. In the Datadog UI, remove any related Buoyant Cloud API keys from Organization Settings

 ## Data Collected